smorad/um_cisc_7026/lecture_09_autoencoders.typ

 Transposed convolution is similar to upsampling #pause
 - Unlike upsampling, we learn the filters (parameters) #pause

-New "inverse" operations let us construct a convolutional decoder
+New "inverse" operations let us construct a convolutional decoder #pause
 - Many different ways to do this

 ==